 There are five degrees of intensity, represented by circles of different sizes, plus a “none” (no emotion felt) and an “other” (different emotion felt) areas in the middle circle of the wheel.

-Learning about emotions is an important part of children’s social emotional learning.
+Learning about emotions is an important part of children’s social and emotional development.

 Basic Emotions Wheels

-This is a simple wheel representing six basic emotions: anger, surprise, joy, sadness, disgust, and fear.
+This simple wheel shows six basic emotions: anger, surprise, joy, sadness, disgust, and fear.

-This is a good starting point to learn about emotions.
+It’s a great starting point for learning about emotions.

-We can use this wheel in two different ways:
+You can use this wheel in a couple of ways:

 Plutchik-Inspired Emotions Wheel for Kids

-What happens when we have both happiness and trust?
+For example, what happens when we feel both happiness and trust?
 Or sadness and disgust?

 Blank Emotions Wheels

-I’ve also prepared a couple of blank emotion wheels so that you can:
+I’ve also included a couple of blank emotion wheels you can customize to fit your needs.

-- use emotion words that your kids or students are familiar with.
+use emotion words your kids or students already know and relate to

-If you need some inspiration to fill in those blanks, I´ve added the emotion words from our ultimate emotions list.
+If you need a little inspiration to fill in the blanks, I’ve added emotion word ideas from our ultimate emotions list.

 How to Use Your Emotions Wheels